WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 [<img src="https://github.com/WatsonDataPlatform/E2ELab/blob/master/Media/Deploy.png">](https://github.com/WatsonDataPlatform/E2ELab)

 As an Application Developer, you need multiple application and data services that facilitate a modern architecture and delivery practices around mobile, microservices, DevOps and continuous delivery.
-Perform hands-on exercises to quickly build and deploy a live dashboard with Node.js connceted to a document data service, IBM Cloudant NoSQL DB.
+Perform these hands-on exercises to quickly build and deploy a live dashboard with Node.js connceted to a document data service, IBM Cloudant NoSQL DB.

-##Lab Components: IBM Bluemix Cloud Offering Used

-1.  **Source Data Repository**: **Cloudant NoSQL DB**

-2.  **Software Development Tools**: **DevOps Services and Git **

-3.  **Runtime Environment**: **SDK for Node.js**

-This lab will demonstrate how an applicaiton developer can easily build and deploy a Bluemix application using:
+This lab will demonstrate how an application developer can use the capabilities listed below to easily build and deploy the live dashboard application:

+* Accessing the Cloudant NoSQL DB Service
-* Working with a Cloudant NoSQL database
+* Creating a Cloudant NoSQL Database
 * Persisting data into a Cloudant NoSQL database
-* Preparing the WDP Lab Application
+* Preparing the Watson Data Platform Application
-* Executing and monitoring data activities
-* Persiting data into Watson Analytics

 ## Workflow